cometbft/cometbft/docs/references/config/config.toml.md

 documentation.

 ### node_key_file
-Path to the JSON file containing the private key to use for node authentication in the p2p protocol.
+Path to the JSON file containing the private key to use for node authentication in the p2p protocol (more details [here](./node_key.json.md)).
 ```toml
 node_key_file = "config/node_key.json"
 ```